PasinduOG/DEV-BOT/README.md

 ### Basic Commands
 ```
 User: hi
 Bot: Hello!
+My name is DEV~BOT.
+How can I help you?

+User: Hi I'm Pasindu
+Bot: Hello!
+My name is DEV~BOT.
+How can I help you?

+User: Hello there everyone
-My name is Pasindu Madhuwantha and how can I help you?
+Bot: Hello!
+My name is DEV~BOT.
+How can I help you?

 User: !help
 Bot: 🤖 Bot Commands:
-     • hi or hello - Get greeting
+     • hi or hello - Get greeting (flexible patterns supported)
      • !sticker - Create sticker from image
      • !help - Show this help menu
      ...